jalanb/whyp/readme.md

 what
 ====

-what is intended as a replacement for which, to show the source of aliases, functions and executable available in bash
+what extends type, wittily

-whap is intended as an equivalent command for python, to show whence modules and packages are imported
+what shows the source of aliases, functions and executables available in the shell

-we (what's edit) makes it easier to edit a command whether alias, function or file
+whedit edits commands whether aliases, functions or scripts

 Installation
 ------------